Rampage (2006 film)

 Rampage is a 2006 documentary by Australian war artist, George Gittoes.
 It is a sequel to his previous documentary, Soundtrack to War.

+Synopsis

 The film follows the lives of three brothers living in Miami's notorious brown sub ghettos.

+Cast

-Hip hop performers Swizz Beatz, Fat Joe and DJ Kaleb appear in the film.
+Hip hop performers Swizz Beatz, Fat Joe, and DJ Kaleb appear in the film.

 Background

-Elliot Lovett, whom Gittoes befriended during the filming of Soundtrack to War, told him of his family and his younger brother Marcus, who he insisted was a gifted poet-rapper.
-Gittoes made the trip to Miami to meet the family, with the intention of creating a Stateside sequel to Soundtrack to War, continuing the theme of music in a dangerous place.
+Elliot Lovett, whom Gittoes befriended during the filming of Soundtrack to War, told him of his family and his younger brother Marcus, who, he insisted, was a gifted poet-rapper.
+Gittoes made the trip to Miami to meet the family, with the intention of creating a stateside sequel to Soundtrack to War, continuing the theme of music in a dangerous place.